The American Kodály Institute is a graduate program for music educators who hold a bachelor's degree or higher in Music or Music Education.

 Due to the unique content of AKI courses and the number of credit hours per course, AKI/Loyola does not accept transfer credits from other institutions toward the Master of Education in Kodály Music Education.

 Level I courses are prerequisites for Level II courses.
 Level II courses are prerequisites for Level III courses.
-There are no prerequisites for Level IV courses or Solfa Fundamentals.
+There are no prerequisites for Level IV courses or Musicianship Fundamentals

-Important note for Level I students: Solid basic musicianship skills are a prerequisite for Solfa I. Students who need an introductory or brush-up course should enroll in Solfa Fundamentals. during Special Studies Week.
-To determine their readiness for Solfa I, students will take the Solfa Assessment Test prior to course registration.
+Important note for Level I students: Solid basic musicianship skills are a prerequisite for Musicianship I. Students who need an introductory or brush-up course should enroll in Musicianship Fundamentals, offered a week prior to the start of regular courses.
+To determine their readiness for Musicianship I, students will take the Musicianship Assessment Test prior to course registration.